 As is the case with partial hospitalization programs, an intensive outpatient program allows for freedom and flexibility.
 The program affords patients the opportunity to continue with work and school, uninterrupted.
 In fact, our Ocean Recovery treatment center works closely with clients on an agreeable schedule to avoid conflicts.
 By removing the inconvenience factor, our clients seem more willing to submit to an intensive treatment plan.

 As for the individual therapy portion of treatment, the goals remain the same as with any other treatment option.
 Here the patient gets an opportunity for self-discovery.
 They are usually looking for the core reasons for their addiction.
 Arriving at the core is a big part of the overall treatment process.
-In fact, this is the kind of work that will continue in an aftercare program like sober living.
+In fact, this is the kind of work that will continue in an aftercare program.

 The disease of addiction never goes away.
-It lies dormant until the opportunity arises to strike its host.
-To prevent relapse, the patient gains knowledge from therapy and coping skills from their groups.
-They also form support partnerships and mechanisms that will help them with relapse prevention well into the future.
+In fact, it lies dormant until the opportunity arises to strike its host.
+Accordingly, to prevent relapse, the patient gains knowledge from therapy and coping skills from their groups.
+Moreover, they form support partnerships and mechanisms that will help them with relapse prevention well into the future.

 About Ocean Recovery